1888 SAFA season: First Meeting of new Association (9 May 1888)

 Applications were duly sent in by the Norwood, North Adelaide (Hotham) and Gawler clubs by the appointed time, and on Wednesday evening the first meeting of the new association was held.
 Delegates attended from the following seven clubs - Port Adelaide, Adelaide, South Adelaide, North Adelaide (Hotham), Norwood, Gawler, and Medindie.
 Alterations and amendments were made to several of the rules which have been the cause of trouble in previous seasons.

 The first meeting of the newly-formed football association was held at the Trade Exchange on Wednesday evening, 9th May 1888, when there was a full attendance of Delegates from the following seven clubs - Port Adelaide, Adelaide, South Adelaide, North Adelaide (Hotham), Norwood, Gawler, and Medindie.
 Mr. H. S. Wyatt occupied the chair, and explained to the delegates of the Norwood, North Adelaide (Hotham) and Gawler clubs that their application to join the association had been formally laid before the committee, and had been received.
 The draft rules were first considered, and it was resolved that the name of the association should be the United Football Association of South Australia or such other name as the association may in committee from time to time determine.'
 Some objection was taken to this, and it was urged that as the South Australian Football Association would now be dissolved its name might be taken.
 Alterations and amendments were also made to several of the rules which have been the cause of trouble in previous seasons.

-Round 19

-A team of from Broken Hill visited Adelaide and played the following games:

-Saturday, September 15, they play the Ports;